winitzki/scall/tutorial/programming_dhall.md

 #### No computations with custom data

-In Dhall, the majority of built-in types (`Text`, `Double`, `Bytes`, `Date`, etc.) are completely opaque to the user.
+In Dhall, most built-in types (`Double`, `Bytes`, `Date`, `Time`, `TimeZone`) are completely opaque to the user.
+One can specify literal values of those types, and the only operation available for them is printing their values as `Text` strings.
+Those types are intended for creating configuration files.

+The built-in types `Bool`, `List`, `Natural`, and `Text` support more operations.
-In addition to specifying literal values of those types, the following operations are available:
+In addition to specifying literal values of those types and printing them to `Text`, a Dhall program can:

-- `Bool` values support the boolean operations and can be used as conditions in `if` expressions.
+- Use `Bool` values as conditions in `if` expressions or with the standard boolean operations.
-- `Natural` numbers can be added, multiplied, and compared for equality.
-- `List` values may be concatenated and support some other functions (`List/map`, `List/length` and so on).
-- `Text` strings may be concatenated, interpolated, and support a search/replace operation.
-- The types `Natural`, `Integer`, `Double`, `Date`, `Time`, `TimeZone` may be converted to `Text`.
+- Add, multiply, and compare `Natural` numbers.
+- Concatenate lists and compute certain other functions on lists (`List/indexed`, `List/length`).
+- Concatenate, interpolate, and replace substrings in `Text` strings.

 Dhall cannot compare `Text` strings for equality or compute the length of a `Text` string.
 Neither can Dhall compare `Double` values or date / time values with each other.